Robert Downey Jr.: Artistry and public image

-Downey is known for taking on an eclectic range of roles spanning drama, comedy, and action, and has become one of Hollywood's most bankable stars.
-He typically plays characters who are intelligent, charismatic, complicated, and often flawed, such as geniuses and eccentrics.
+Downey is known for his versatility when selecting roles and often stars in drama, comedy, and action films.
+He typically plays characters who are intelligent, charismatic, complicated, and often flawed, with Roger Ebert observing that his most common screen personas are "irreverent, quirky, self-deprecating, wise-cracking".
 Critics have noted his ability to fully embody a role, making the character seem real.
-Early in his career, a Rolling Stone writer noted that Downey's acting style differed from many of his contemporaries, describing it as "not brooding or intolerably self-absorbed" but in "a semiconstant state of amusement".
-Analysing his roles in Mussolini (1985) and Less than Zero (1987), Stephen Schiff wrote that he managed to "shrug and bubble his way past every obstacle".
-He extensively rehearses and prepares for his film roles: for example, for his portrayal of Charlie Chaplin in Chaplin (1992), he spent months training with experts to perfectly mimic Chaplin's movements, and he remained in character off set to portray Kirk Lazarus in Tropic Thunder (2010).
-Keith Gordon, who directed Downey in The Singing Detective (2003), remarked that Downey could "take a two-minute scene and take you through five different arcs of emotion as he takes himself through that".
+Early in his career, Downey's acting style differed from many of his contemporaries, as Rolling Stones Lynn Hirschberg noted, describing it as "not brooding or intolerably self-absorbed" but in "a semiconstant state of amusement".
+Analyzing his roles in Mussolini (1985) and Less than Zero (1987), Stephen Schiff wrote in Vanity Fair that Downey managed to "shrug and bubble his way past every obstacle".

-Downey is a self-described "incredibly gifted faker" who knows "very little about acting".
-In a 2010 Rolling Stone article, Walter Kirn praised Downey's ability to "refuse to follow any kind of script, never quite coming into focus, always in thrall to another idea", describing it as the "essence of his mind and spirit, and, arguably, of his genius as an actor".
-He has described his approach to acting as intuitive and improvisational rather than methodical, stating that "the goal is to make a well-written scene seem like it's improvised" and "try to improve things as you go along".
-Downey's films as a leading actor have grossed over $14.3 billion worldwide, making him the third-highest-grossing actor of all time, according to The Numbers.
-He was named Hollywood's highest-paid actor by Forbes from 2013 to 2015.
+Downey has described himself as an "incredibly gifted faker" who knows "very little about acting".
+His preparation for specific roles has included intensive rehearsal and character immersion, such as spending months training with experts to perfectly mimic Chaplin's movements in Chaplin (1992), and remaining in character off-set to prepare for his portrayal of Kirk Lazarus in Tropic Thunder (2008).
+In 2010, Walter Kirn, writing for Rolling Stone, stated that Downey "refuses to follow any kind of script, never quite coming into focus, always in thrall to another idea", which the journalist described as the "essence of [Downey's] mind and spirit, and, arguably, of his genius as an actor".
+Downey has described his approach to acting as intuitive and improvisational rather than methodical, stating that "the goal is to make a well-written scene seem like it's improvised" and "try to improve things as you go along".

+Downey's films as a leading actor have grossed over $14.3 billion worldwide, making him the fourth-highest-grossing actor of all time, according to The Numbers.
+Forbes named Downey highest-paid actor in the world in 2013, 2014, and 2015, with earnings of $75 million in the first two years and $80 million in 2015.
 The publication has included him in its annual Celebrity 100 list, which ranks the most powerful people in the world, placing him twentieth in 2013 and tenth in 2014.
-Time magazine featured him on its list of the 100 most influential people in the world in 2008, honoring his talent as an actor and career resurgence as Iron Man.
-The Independent named Downey the forty-fourth-greatest actor of the 21st century in 2025.
+Time magazine featured him on its list of the 100 most influential people in the world in 2008.
+In 2025, The Independent named Downey the forty-fourth-greatest film actor of the 21st century.

 Acting credits and accolades

-According to Rotten Tomatoes, Downey's most critically acclaimed films include Tropic Thunder, Oppenheimer, the Sherlock Holmes film series, and several Marvel Studios films, including Captain America: Civil War and the Iron Man and Avengers series.
-He has received various accolades, including an Academy Award, two BAFTA Awards, three Golden Globe Awards, three Screen Actors Guild Awards, and a Daytime Emmy Award, as well as nominations for two Primetime Emmy Awards.
+According to Rotten Tomatoes, Downey's most critically acclaimed films include "Sr.", True Believer, Richard III, Short Cuts, Avengers: Endgame, Iron Man, Oppenheimer, Good Night, and Good Luck, Spider-Man: Homecoming, and The Avengers.
+(Note: This list, as of November 2025, ranks his ten highest-rated films from the top to the bottom.)
+His accolades include an Academy Award, three Actor Awards, two BAFTAs, three Golden Globe Awards, and a Daytime Emmy Award, as well as nominations for two Primetime Emmy Awards.